joaquimrcarvalho/dehergne-locations/extras/doc/How_to_transcribe.md

 * the type of the sources: parish registers - baptisms
 * Ms 15644

-Of these element the `id` is the most relevant, since it serves the purpose to identify uniquely this source in the database.
+Of these element the `id` is the most relevant, since it serves to identify uniquely this source in the database.
 When sources are imported into the database they will replace previous versions with the same id.
 So it is importat to guarentee that each source has a unique id.

 The year serves mainly the purpose of ordering sources chronologically.
-The important dates in the processing of transcriptions will be the dates associated with the acts inside the source, or specific dates associated with attributes of people.
+The important dates in the transcriptions will be the dates associated with the acts inside the source, or specific dates associated with attributes of people.

 Historical sources are handled as collections of `acts`.